magento/merchdocs/src/live-search/rule-components.md

 ## Requirements

-A simple rule can have a single condition and a single event, while a complex rule can have up to ten conditions that trigger up to twenty events.
+A simple rule can have a single condition and a single event, while a complex rule can have up to ten conditions that trigger up to twenty-five events.

 Rules can have:

 - Up to 10 conditions
-- Up to 20 events
+- Up to 25 events

 Query text can contain: